learn-co-students/nyc04-seng-ft-053120/14-sinatra-crud/README.md

 ### SWBATs

-1. Make a CRUD app using Sinatra
-2. Demonstrate how REST is used with CRUD
+1. Demonstrate how REST is used with CRUD
-3. Understand the difference between static and dynamic routes
+2. Understand the difference between static and dynamic routes
-4. Understand what information Sinatra uses to create the `params` hash
-5. Get information from the `params` hash in a controller method
+3. Get information from the `params` hash in a controller method
 4. Know how to write the following HTML tags: `<a>`, `<form>`, `<input>`
 5. Understand the difference between rendering and redirecting